HelpGiveThanks/HGTconfiguration/README.md

 1. Do a find/replace of "YOURSITE.COM/YOURTBGfolder" (NOT /YOURforumfolder) to  customize all 9 instances of this TGB link.
      1. Click the binoculars icon to open the find/replace window.
      1. If you don't see this icon, then click the 'Use code editor' button.
-2. Next, experiment with icon size and padding to get best look, while making sure whatever you do matches the look in TGB exactly.
+2. Next, experiment with icon size and padding (TOPpx RIGHTpx BOTTOMpx LEFTpx = 5px 5px 5px 5px) to match the icon in TGB exactly.
+If you increase the icon's height, you will need to decrease the bottom padding = 5px 5px 0px 5px.

      Click the 'Save Changes' button to try each new size change, and don't forget to refresh the view in your Vanilla Forum window to see it.
 3. Type in your Forum url, replacing http://YOURSITE.COM/YOURforum.